-Chapter 5: Frequently Asked Questions What if my school doesn't have much experience with global citizenship education?
+What if my school doesn't have much experience with global citizenship education?
 Is Global Schools First for us?
 Yes!
-Whether your school has years of experience or has just begun to think about global citizenship education, the Global Schools First journey can be a beneficial learning experience for all schools that are committed to global citizenship.
-Will my school be accredited by CE International?
-No. Global Schools First is not an accreditation program.
-Schools that successfully complete each of the two levels are recognized with the Global Schools First Certificate of Commitment for Level 1 and the Global Schools First Champions Award for Level 2.
-What are the deadlines?
+Whether your school has years of experience or has just begun to think about global citizenship education, the Global Schools First program can be a beneficial learning experience for all schools that are committed to global citizenship.
+What resources are needed to participate?